 Mana Pools is a national park in northern Zimbabwe.
 It falls in a region of the lower Zambezi River where the flood plain turns into a broad expanse of lakes after each rainy season.
 As the lakes gradually dry up and recede, the region attracts many large animals in search of water, making it one of Africa's most famous game-viewing regions.
-The area consists of 2,500 square kilometres of river frontage, islands, sandbanks and pools. flanked by forests of mahogany, wild figs, ebonies and baobabs.
-It is one of the least developed national parks in Southern Africa, It boasts Zimbabwe's biggest concentration of hippopotamuses and crocodiles and large dry season mammal ourism
+The area consists of 2,500 square kilometres of river frontage, islands, sandbanks and pools, flanked by forests of mahogany, wild figs, ebonies and baobabs.
+It is one of the least developed national parks in Southern Africa.
+It boasts Zimbabwe's biggest concentration of hippopotamuses and crocodiles and large dry season mammal Tourism populations of elephant and buffalo.
+Mana Pools is also a World Heritage Site.